RGodwinDev/AdventofCode2023/README.md

 		Interestingly, if I print out my vector and choose first number that isnt 0, it's the correct answer.
 		Other people on the advent of code subreddit complained about the same issue.

+Day 6 - Wait For It
+	significantly easier than yesterday.
+	Part 1
+		You enter a boat race!
+But the boats have a ramp up time.
+		Every millisecond you wait to launch your boat, your boat will go faster by 1 millimeter per millisecond!

+		The goal of the race is to go as far as possible in the time given.
+		Youre given a paper with times for each race, and the best distance someones gotten in that race.
+		Count how many ways you can beat each race, and multiply them together.

+	Part 2
+		Jokes on you!
+The times and distances on the paper was actually a single race!
+		Calculate the ways to win that one race.

+		I just brute forced both part1 and part2, although I know there is an O(1) solution out there.